 Raw turkey and completely plainly cooked turkey are the best kind of turkey meat to feed your dog.
 This is because raw turkey is not filled up with additives and preservatives, such as oils, salts, and other common cooking additions.
 These extra ingredients in our turkey meat may be harmless to us but could be toxic to dogs.
 Feeding your dog this type of fowl could lead to many unpleasant health issues.

 A dog’s stomach is simply different than a human being’s.
-It’s better to give your dog their normal course of healthy dog food than to risk giving them issues that could impair their vitality.
+It’s better to give your dog their normal course of the best dog food than to risk giving them issues that could impair their vitality.
 As noted above, if you feel the urge to give them a special treat of this type, it’s better to make it raw or plainly cooked, rather than cooked as we would normally enjoy it as humans.

 Can Dogs Eat Turkey Breast?